 At 16, growing tired of living in a communist, unfree country, Adil made the decision to leave the former Soviet Union.
 He knew that there was an obvious way forward - to come to America, study hard, and pursue his dreams.
-Adil dreamt of a better life and the stunning difference between a free market and a socialist economy.
+Adil dreamt of a better life and the stunning difference between a free market with respect for property ownership vs. a socialist economy with no private property ownership.

 The Start of a